zr123/AdventOfCode/README.md

 See https://adventofcode.com/

 The link says it all.
 It is a fun little website to tackle some interesting problems for beginners and advanced programmers alike.

+## AoC 2015 - 2017

+The folders AoC201X/dayXX/ contain the .pl files which directly print the answer.
+Some days were solved with C.

+## AoC 2018 onwards

+See .travis.yml for the build-script.

+* The input/AoC20XX folders contian the input-files, if any.
+* The lib/AoC20XX folders contain the perl-modules containing the actual code.
+* The t/AoC20XX folders contain the test-files.